Mazamars312/openfpga-pcengine-cd/README.md

 -	More sync issues with the CD Audio with some games.

 -	Please note that this was a show of concept that the Pocket can do CDROM based cores.
-So I hope others might take over on this core to inprove on it.
+So I hope others might take over on this core to improve on it.

 Change log from 0.1.7: